mweagle/Sparta/content/docs/walkthrough/index.md

 ### <a href="{{< relref "#createUpdateStack" >}}">Create/Update Stack</a>

 Finally, the provisioning workflow determines whether the Sparta `serviceName` exists and either creates or updates as appropriate.

+## Next Steps

+Now that we've covered how Sparta handles provisioning your stack, we're ready to expand functionality to leverge more of the AWS ecosystem in the [next section](/docs/eventsources).